 Another great thing about this workshop was that, unlike other photography workshops where the organisers photograph the models and explain things as they shoot while everyone else tries to take photos around them and they wrestle to get into the best positions, everyone who was on this workshop got their own time with the couple.
 We all had to do mini photoshoots everyday, ranging from 5 minutes all the way down two 2 minutes, which was a great way to put us under pressure and force us to think on our feet in order to get some great images in a very short time.
 The highlight was a 2 hour photoshoot each one of us got to do once we arrived on the island of Hydra.

 Marius and Marian who organised the workshop were around, watching, making notes, and in the evenings we discussed about the photos, we got feedback and tips on our communication with the models, posing and so on.
 And another thing which I thought was great was how very different Marius and Marian are as photographers.
-Marius is a documentary style photographer who is all about capturing genuine moments and interactions between the bride and groom, whereas Marian is a very technical photographer who’s style borders fashion photography and he likes to get creative with off camera flash.
-Personally I have a style which lies somewhere inbetween documentary and fashion, where I love and understand the importance of documenting a wedding just as it unfolds, but also appreciate the value of directing the couple during photoshoots and having those highly technical, posed photos in my portfolio.
+Marius is a documentary style photographer who is all about capturing genuine moments and interactions between the bride and groom, whereas Marian is a very technical photographer whose style borders fashion photography and he likes to get creative with off camera flash.
+Personally I have a style which lies somewhere inbetween documentary and fashion, where I love and understand the importance of documenting a wedding just as it unfolds, but also appreciate the value of lightly directing the couple during photoshoots and having those highly technical, posed photos in my portfolio.
 So for me, getting advice from both of them was extremely useful.

 Wedding Photography on Hydra Island in Greece